*Any reservation with event dates occurring between now and September 1, 2010 will receive a 25% discount.

 Your special event will be held in one of the oldest houses in the Atlanta area.
 Built around 1820, and placed on the National Register of Historic Places in 1975, the Mary Gay House in Decatur is one of the few antebellum homes in metropolitan Atlanta that escaped Sherman's torch.

-The restoration of the Mary Gay House, by the Junior League of DeKalb County, Inc., included four phases:
+The orginial restoration of the Mary Gay House, by the Junior League of DeKalb County, Inc., included four phases:

 Moving the house from Marshall Street to its present location at Adair Park in Decatur